 EDUC 449 Teaching Science - Dimensions of science; science curriculum, observation, model building, discrepant events, inquiry, application of the scientific process, reporting findings, resources for teaching science, and assessment of science education.
-Prerequisites: 150, 230, 270 or 290, 290 or 401, 302, 305, or consent of instructor.
+Prerequisites: 270 or 290, 290 or 401, 302, 305, or consent of instructor.
 3 credits.

 EDUC 450 Teaching Social Studies - Current trends in social studies, inquiry, discovery and group processes, creative activities and experiences, community resources, technology in social studies, thematic and integrative planning.
-Prerequisites: 150, 230, 270 or 290, and prerequisites or corequisites of 302 and 305, or consent of instructor.
+Prerequisites: 270 or 290.
+Prerequisite or corequisite: 302 and 305, or consent of instructor.
 3 credits.